Wisdom Teeth: Common Questions and Answers

 It’s best to prevent problems caused by molar impaction rather than try to treat the consequences.
 If third molar extraction is indicated, early treatment is most comfortable, least time consuming and yields the best results.

 HOW LONG DOES IT TAKE TO RECOVER FROM WISDOM TEETH REMOVAL?

 After the surgery, you will probably take a long nap as a result of the medicine that the dentist uses to sedate and anesthetize the mouth.
 On the day after surgery you should relax, avoid strenuous exercise and eat a soft diet.
 Swelling and bruising which may occur will begin to reduce at 72 hours following the tooth removal.
 It often takes a week or two before a patient can begin to open their mouth widely without discomfort.

-Does a persons age and the position of the wisdom teeth affect healing time?
+Does a persons age and the position of the impaction affect healing time?

 When fully erupted wisdom teeth are removed, patients can return to work the next day.
 However, in the case of fully impacted teeth, people usually relax at home on the day of surgery and then over an additional two-day period before returning to normal activity.

 It’s important to realize that a patients age, health and the position of the impacted teeth have a big affect on healing and recover time.